This section continues the setting of Section 3, but with additional assumption that the underlying space is discrete.

 That is, for \((x, y) \in S^2\), \(x \prec y\) if and only if \(x \in S_m\), \(y \in S_n\) for some \(m, \, n \in \N\) with \(m \lt n\).
 The strict partial order graph \((S, \prec)\) is the graph induced by \((\N, \lt)\) as studied in Section 3, but now we are interested in the partial order graph \((S, \preceq)\).
 So \(x \preceq y\) if and only if \(x = y\) or \(x \in S_m, \, y \in S_n\) for some \(m, \, n \in \N\) with \(m \lt n\).
 This graph is not an induced graph, but can be constructed as the lexicographic sum of the graphs \((S_n, =)\) over \((\N, \lt)\) as described in Section 1.8.
 The elements in \(S_0\) are minimal, and in particular, if \(S_0 = \{e\}\) then \(e\) is the minimum element of \(S\).
 Note that the covering graph of \((S, \preceq)\) is the graph \((S, \Upa)\) induced by \((\N, \upa)\), the covering graph of \((\N, \le)\).
 In a special case, as we will see below, \((S, \preceq)\) is the graph associated with a positive semigroup.

-The path function for the partial order graph \((S, \preceq)\) is considerably more complicated that for our previous graphs.
+The walk functions for the partial order graph \((S, \preceq)\) are considerably more complicated that for our previous graphs.

 Suppose now that \(X\) is a random variable in \(S\) with probability density function \(f\).
 Let \(N = \varphi(X)\) denote the corresponding index random variable in \(\N\), so that \(N = n\) if and only if \(X \in S_n\) for \(n \in \N\).
 Thus \(N\) has density function \((p_n: n \in \N)\) given by \[p_n = \P(N = n) = \P(X \in S_n) = \sum_{x \in S_n} f(x), \quad n \in \N\] Let \(F\) denote the reliability function of \(X\) for the graph \((S, \preceq)\).
 Then \[F(x) = f(x) + \sum_{m = n + 1}^\infty p_m, \quad n \in \N, \, x \in S_n\]